Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 # PorPOISe Reference: Layer and POI Properties
 << Go back to [Hidden Histories Artist Documentation Overview](http://hiddenhistoriesjtown.org/documentation).

-For the tutorial on how to use these properties to edit your layers, please see the [ARpoise PorPOISe User Interface tutorial](UsingPorPOIse.md)
+For the tutorial on how to use these settings to edit your layers, please see the [ARpoise PorPOISe User Interface tutorial](UsingPorPOIse.md)

 .
 ## porPOIse Layer Configuration